moq-wg/moq-charter/charter.md

 The MOQ architecture allows for the use of optional relays as first class elements of the design.
 The media publication protocol can leverage on-path relays/caches wherever applicable to improve the media quality.
-Even when media is end-to-end encrypted, the relays can access some metadata needed for caching such as timestamp, priority and so on.
+Media is encrypted, possibly end-to-end encrypted for certain usecass.
+The keying mechanisms for the media confidentiality is however outside the scope of this working group.
+Even when media is end-to-end encrypted, the relays can access metadata needed for caching such as timestamp, making media forwarding decisions(such as drop or delay under congestion) and so on.

 This working group will not propose changes to underlying QUIC transport, but may propose requirements for QUIC extensions to the QUIC WG.
 This working group will not define signaling mechanisms for discovery of relay or media producers or consumers.

 This working group will coordinate with the QUIC and WebTransport working